rsksmart/devportal-1.0/guides/rif-enveloping/integrate.md

 2. On the function `replenishStrategy` write your new replenish strategy.
 3. Re build the project `yarn && yarn prepare`
 4. Add the command `--customReplenish` when running a Relay Server or change the config json file to set `customReplenish` on true.

-## MetaCoin

-As a complete example (works on Regtest), we developed Metacoin for minting and sending tokens without requiring RBTC for gas.

-Try it out here: https://github.com/rsksmart/enveloping-metacoin